 |Cognitive processing therapy (CPT)||Used to recover from trauma and PTSD.|

-Finding Opioid Addiction Treatment for the LGBTQ Community
+Finding Opioid Addiction Treatment For The LGBTQ Community

 Opioid addiction treatment for people in the LGBTQ community should provide specialized care that addresses the unique needs of LGBTQ individuals.
 Staff should be trained to use gender-affirming pronouns as well as understand how to avoid terms which highlight harmful stigma and stereotypes.
 Seeking treatment can be an intimidating process, but it doesn’t have to be.
-Please contact a dedicated rehab provider today who can help you find an LGBTQ-friendly rehab center that offers effective, high-quality treatment for overcoming Opioid addiction.
+Please contact a dedicated treatment provider today who can help you find an LGBTQ-friendly rehab center that offers effective, high-quality treatment for overcoming Opioid addiction.